(Updated) Belated Happy Cinco de Mayo!

 With my kid for instance, it’s difficult to take her to Mexican restos because she only likes plain rice.
 She will end up with a quesadilla most likely, but I feel that it’s not adequate enough as a meal for a kid that can polish off more than half a cup of rice if it’s with food that she likes.

 Then again, maybe it’s just a matter of constant exposure.
-One of the best things about Mexican food is the copious amount of cheese involved after all.
+After all, one of the best things about Mexican food for the kids is the copious amount of cheese involved.

 I love the nonchalant vibe of this restaurant, makes it so badass.
-It’s right next to a carwash/bar, and you can order alcohol from them to go with your taco or burrito.
-It only accepts cash.
-There are days when it’s not open, just because.
+They’re right next to a carwash/bar, and you can order alcohol from them to go with your taco or burrito.
+They only accept cash.
+There are days when they’re not open, just because.